~ Clarissa Pinkola Estes, PhD, Women Who Run With the Wolves: Myths and Stories of the Wild Woman Archetype

 As we grow, evolve and ascend, one of the lower energy states that can come to the surface to be healed and released is suppressed rage.

 Rage is an emotion women are usually uncomfortable with.
 Women tend to bury their rage under grief.
-And men tend to bury their grief under anger.
+Men tend to bury their grief under anger.
 To heal rage, let's begin by examining the frequency of anger.

 The Energetic Frequency of Anger

-It is important to express and release suppressed rage because of the negative effects it has on your health.
+It is important to express and release suppressed rage because of the negative effects it can have on your health.
 The state of your health is a reflection of the state of your energy systems.
 Suppressed emotion of any kind disrupts your energy systems, which disrupts your bodily rhythms.
 Your body systems and energy systems work in synchrony.
-But suppressed rage takes them out of synchrony, and into compromised health.
+Suppressed rage takes body systems out of synchrony with energy systems, and into compromised health.

 The Crescent Moon Bear

 To understand the nature of healing rage, let's take a look at the archetypal story of the Crescent Moon Bear, which you can read in Women Who Run With the Wolves.
-This is a story that appears in varied forms in cultures throughout the world.
+This is a story that appears in varied forms in cultures throughout time and around the world.
 In some versions of the story, the animal is a tiger, or a fox.
-But regardless of the type of animal in the story, the central motif does not change.
-The message is rage as teacher.
+Regardless of the type of animal in the story, the central motif does not change.
+The message is: rage as teacher.

 In the story, a woman's husband returns from war traumatized and filled with rage.
 He refuses her offers of food and connection, and withdraws into the woods.
 In desperation she consults the village healer, who instructs her to obtain a missing ingredient for a special potion that will help the situation.
 The woman must make a treacherous climb up a mountain, and bring back a single hair from a black bear with a white crescent moon on its throat.